 My work is deeply rooted in the practice of drawing.
 I build puppets as the models for my work and draw extensively from life, especially on London Underground.

 Coming from a background of printmaking, my work examines both the potential and limitations of print.
 The editioning process of printmaking leaves no original template, save for the plate or stone, on which the image is eventually washed away or destroyed.
 This is reminiscent of the idea of 'Jewishness' or 'the Jewish Woman' itself, an older generation leaving this world, only to leave an edition of ideas.”

 Liorah Tchiprout b.
 1992 is an artist and printmaker based in London.

 She studied Fine Art Printmaking at University of Brighton, graduating in 2016, with a semester spent at Bezalel School of Art and Design, Jerusalem.
 In 2018 she trained as a print technician at London Print Studio.
 She is currently in her first year of her MA in Printmaking at Camberwell College of Art, London.
-She is also a keyholder at Artichoke Print Workshop.
+She is a keyholder at Artichoke Print Workshop.

 She has previously shown at Woolwich Contemporary Print Fair and GX Gallery.
-In 2019 she was shortlisted for the Ruth Borchard Self Portrait Prize, and has had two works selected for the National Original Print Exhibition with the Royal Society of Painter Printmakers.
+In 2019 she was shortlisted for the Ruth Borchard Self Portrait Prize, and had two works selected for the National Original Print Exhibition with the Royal Society of Painter Printmakers.
 She currently shows prints with For Arts Sake and Greenwich Printmakers Gallery.